Graduate Certificate in Education Programs

-Graduate Certificate in Education Programs offer educators an opportunity to explore a new professional path, update teaching skills, or gain credibility in a specific area.
+Education Certificate Programs offer educators an opportunity to explore a new professional path, update teaching skills, or gain credibility in a specific area.
 If you have decided to pursue a career in teaching, a post-bachelors certificate or a post-masters graduate certification might be instrumental in helping you to attain your professional teaching credentials.
 With the availability of so many concentration areas and learning formats from on-campus to online, graduate certificate programs in education are well worth considering.

-What Are Graduate Certificate in Education Programs?
+What Are Graduate Certificate Programs in Education?

-Graduate Certificate in Education Program: Essentials
+What are Graduate Certificate Programs in Education Essentials?

-Graduate certificate programs correspond to education at the Master’s degree level, generally consisting of 9 to 21 credit hours of coursework, and 1-year duration.
-An accredited bachelor’s degree in Education is a standard prerequisite for entry into a Graduate Certificate program.[i]
+Graduate certificate programs correspond to education at the Master’s degree program level, generally consisting of 9 to 21 credit hours of coursework, and 1 year duration.
+An accredited bachelor’s degree program in Education is a standard prerequisite for entry into a Graduate Certificate program.
 Some applicants may need to meet minimum GPA requirements and submit letters of recommendation and a resume.

 Most graduate allow students to be enrolled in a graduate certificate program and a master’s or doctoral degree program simultaneously.
 Credits from the Graduate Certificate in Education Program may also count toward the graduate degree you are earning, or applied to a more advanced degree in a related field.
 Some certificate programs are also open to students from other fields that might be pursuing a Master’s or Doctorate degree and want a targeted education experience that is short-term.

 Why Consider a Graduate Certificate in Education?